callahanp/fgdev/README.md

 Parameters to these scripts and aliases specify which tree to operate on.

 b, or build accepts c, clean, -c or --clean as the first parameter, and if used, will remove the build and install folders, but will leave flightgear/fgdata in place.
+This is not use standard option processing.  b -c next is legal, but b next -c is ignore the -c.